helios-yamet/Fitness-Station/README.md

 ## UI

-Using the five planes of UX model created by Jesse Garrett, below are the names of the five planes and the article url:
+Using the five planes of UX model created by Jesse Garrett, I formed a solid foundation for my project, below are the names of the five planes and the article url that goes into detail how I developed my project:

 - 1 __Strategy Level__